Rob Mitchell (Victorian politician): Federal politics

 At the 2007 federal election, Mitchell was the Labor candidate for the seat of McEwen, a hybrid urban-rural seat encompassing Labor-friendly territory in north Melbourne and more conservative rural areas to the north of the capital.
 He had initially been announced as the winning candidate, defeating the sitting Liberal member Fran Bailey by a mere seven votes.
 However, after a recount this margin was reduced to five.
 A subsequent recount requested by the Liberal Party, overturned this result with Mitchell instead losing by 12 votes.
 The Court of Disputed Returns later increased this margin to 27 votes.

 He won McEwen following Bailey's retirement at the 2010 election.
 His win was one of only two gains for Labor at the election.
 Ahead of the 2013 federal election, McEwen was pushed further into Melbourne, technically making it a safe Labor seat.
 However, Mitchell weathered a nine-point swing against former Liberal MLC Donna Petrovich.
 He retained the seat at the 2016 election with a swing of seven points.

 Mitchell served as a government whip from May 2013 until the government's defeat at the 2013 election.
 He was subsequently elected second deputy speaker of the House, having been first appointed to the speaker's panel in February 2012.
 In November 2021, Mitchell was nominated by his party as a candidate for the Speaker of the Australian House of Representatives but was defeated by Liberal's Andrew Wallace 59 votes to 70.
 Following ALP's victory at the 2022 election, he was defeated by Queensland MP Milton Dick in an internal Right faction ballot to become the party's nominee for speaker.
 The speakership was assigned to the Right faction under a deal in which the Left faction would choose the party's nominee for President of the Senate.

-Electoral performance

 Personal life

 Mitchell has one daughter with his partner Lisa Cartledge.
 As of 2021 he lived in Whittlesea, Victoria.
-His home was nearly lost in the Black Saturday bushfires in 2009.
+His home was not lost in the Black Saturday bushfires in 2009.